KurtJacobson/kcjengr.com/_posts/2017-09-29-colored-logging-formatter.md

 Of course you can get as fancy as you want with formatting the terminal and log file outputs.
 Only the log level will be colorized.

-The Python example files can be downloaded the GitHub Gist located [here](https://gist.github.com/KurtJacobson/48e750701acec40c7161b5a2f79e6bfd).
+The Python example files can be downloaded from the GitHub Gist located [here](https://gist.github.com/KurtJacobson/48e750701acec40c7161b5a2f79e6bfd).